iblislin/dif-cpp-judger/README.rst

 **Note: This project currently is under development and has some security issue.Use it at your own risk.**

 This is a django project for cpp education.
-We can write down some cpp question.
+We can write down some cpp questions.
-Let user upload their codes to compile and execute at server side.
+Let users upload their codes to compile and execute at server side.

 Any pull requests are wellcome.